Medically reviewed by Kristin Hall, FNP

 If you’ve searched online for information about treating erectile dysfunction (ED), you’ve likely heard of medications called PDE5 inhibitors.

-Although PDE5 inhibitors were originally designed to treat cardiovascular conditions, they’re most commonly used today to treat erectile dysfunction.
+Although PDE5 inhibitors were originally designed to treat cardiovascular health issues, they’re most commonly used today to treat erectile dysfunction.

 Common PDE5 inhibitors available today include Viagra® (which contains the active ingredient sildenafil), Cialis® (tadalafil), Levitra® (vardenafil) and Stendra® (avanafil).

-Below, we’ve explained what PDE5 inhibitors are, how they work and how you may be able to use them to treat erectile dysfunction.
+Below, we’ve explained what PDE5 inhibitors are, how they work and how you might be able to use them to treat erectile dysfunction.

 Originally, PDE5 inhibitors were developed as treatments for cardiovascular conditions such as angina and hypertension (high blood pressure).